La Damoiselle élue

-La Damoiselle élue (The Blessed Damozel), L. 62, is a cantata for soprano and contralto soloists, 2-part female chorus, and orchestra, composed by Claude Debussy in 1887–1888 based on a text by Dante Gabriel Rossetti.
-It premiered in Paris in 1893.
+La Damoiselle élue (The Blessed Damozel), L.69a, is a poème lyrique, or lyric poem, for soprano and alto soloists, two-part women's chorus and orchestra composed by Claude Debussy in 1888 to a text by Dante Gabriel Rossetti.
+It premiered in Paris five years later.
+Debussy arranged the work in 1906 for soprano, four-part women's chorus and piano; L.69b is the catalog number.

 History

 Claude Debussy was interested in the symbolist movement and later took inspiration from a poem by Stéphane Mallarmé for his Prélude à l'après-midi d'un faune (1894).
 Reading an anthology of English poetry translated by Gabriel Sarrazin, "Poètes modernes d’Angleterre" (1883) gave Debussy the idea of composing a cantata on the poem "The Blessed Damozel" (1850) by Pre-Raphaelite poet and painter Dante Gabriel Rossetti.
 Debussy had probably not seen Rossetti's painting of the same title, but other pre-Raphaelite illustrations with a focus on "a new type of feminine beauty".
 He completed the piece in 1888.
 In a letter to André Poniatowski dated 9 September 1892, he confided that he had wanted to compose "a little oratorio in a little pagan mystical note".
 The work is dedicated to composer Paul Dukas.
 Debussy sent his music score to the Académie des beaux-arts as an entry for the Prix de Rome.
 It was published in 1892.
 Debussy revised his orchestration for the piece in 1902, and in 1906 made a piano reduction of the orchestral part.

 La Damoiselle élue belongs to the same period of composition as the Cinq poèmes de Charles Baudelaire, when Debussy was influenced by the music of Richard Wagner.
 The composer chose to distance himself from this musical influence, while remaining faithful to symbolist literature, when composing his opera Pelléas et Mélisande in the 1890s.
 Patterns such as fleur-de-lys returned to his stage music for Le Martyre de saint Sébastien (1910–1911).

 La Damoiselle élue premiered in Paris at the Salle Érard on 8 April 1893, sponsored by the Société Nationale de Musique, sung by Julia Robert and Thérèse Roger, and conducted by Jean Gabriel-Marie.
 It was the first of Debussy's works for orchestra to be performed.
 The premiere was a success, and music critic Pierre Lalo wrote in Le Temps: "Such are the grace and delicacy of his taste that all his audacities are welcome" ("telles sont la grâce et la délicatesse de son goût que toutes ses audaces sont heureuses").
 Some critics, however, reproached the work as being "very sensual and decadent" ("très sensuelle et décadente").